Tuesday, October 19, 2021

 Let It Bleed to this point was the Stones' best album, selling over two million copies, and included "Gimme Shelter", featuring vocals by Merry Clayton.

 Jagger created the music while sitting in his London flat on a stormy day in 1969 while thinking about Chuck Berry music as he strummed on his acoustic guitar.
 "There was this incredible storm over London, so I got into that mode, just looking at all these people with their umbrellas being blown out of their grasp and running like hell," Mick wrote in his book, Life.
-"And the idea came to me...My though was storms on other people's minds, not mine.
+"And the idea came to me...My thought was storms on other people's minds, not mine.
 It just happened to hit the moment."

 Another unreleased song that is among the best in their catalog, "Gimme Shelter" arguably features the group at the peak of its power and ranks high in The Top Unknown/Underrated Songs of the Rock Era*.